How we trade

 "We want the way we do business to be not only fair, but to have a positive effect on the world."

 We want the way we do business to be not only fair, but to have a positive effect on the world.
 However, it’s not something we can do all by ourself.
 That’s why we’ve formed strong partnerships with independent certification schemes such as the Rainforest Alliance.
 Doing this helps us to make a very real difference on the ground quickly and effectively.
-We’re currently working towards helping 100% of our suppliers become Rainforest Alliance certified by 2014.
+100% of the tea in Yorkshire Tea comes from Rainforest Alliance Certified suppliers.